-When x-rays pass through matter, they are attenuated by absorption and scattering of the x-ray quanta; the absorption effect often predominates.
-This is due essentially to ionization of atoms, which release an electron from an inner shell, e.g. the K-shell.
+The absorption of x-ray quanta during the passage of x-rays through matter is essentially due to ionization of atoms, which release an electron from an inner shell, e.g. the K-shell.
 This can only occur when the quantum energy h: Planck's constant, c: velocity of light is greater than the binding energy $E{\rm K}$ of the shell.
 The transmission